BahgatMashaly/ng-window/README.md

-angular-windows allow developer to open and full control multiple windows in single page applications in simple way No Jquery, No Bootstrap.
+angular-windows allow developer to open and full control multiple windows in single page applications in simple way, No Jquery, No Bootstrap.

 Avilable Configration